 Meal Plans costs are subject to change

-Edward Waters College’s Residence Life and Housing program is an integral part of the student experience at EWC.
-Our residence life program extends housing for all full-time enrolled EWC students who choose to reside on campus.
+Edward Waters University’s Residence Life and Housing program is an integral part of the student experience at EWU.
+Our residence life program extends housing for all full-time enrolled EWU students who choose to reside on campus.
 Because of the positive outcomes produced by the campus residential experience, all First Time In College are required to live on campus until they obtain Sophomore classification status (some exemptions apply).

 All residence halls are centrally located within a five-ten minute walking distance to all academic and recreational facilities.